netAction/digitalstrom-jquery-framework/README.md

 # Digitalstrom framework for jQuery

 The Digitalstrom servers provide access via a JSON API.
-This gives web pages and apps an easy way for sending lighting commands and requesting sensor data.
-This plugin makes the connection even easier.
-Create a nice web page using jQuery and add the plugin file to create a digitalstrom interface in no time.
+It allows web pages and apps to send lighting commands and request sensor data.
+This plugin does all the connection and authentification stuff for you.
+You can create a nice web page using jQuery in no time, and the plugin file manages the connection.

+This plugin is designed to handle all possible troubles like *connection loss, timeout, SSL error, wrong server, broken server, missing credentials, wrong credentials* and so on.
+You just code some payload commands and provide the plugin with needed data in case of errors.

 ### [Demo](http://netaction.github.io/digitalstrom-jquery-framework/examples/bootstrap.html)